 The U.S. Department of Human and Health Services regulates the maintenance and fulfillment of following these codes, which includes the HIPAA Security Rule.
-With the ever advancing of technology and methods of spreading information, having the appropriate safeguards in place to make sure electronic protected health information remains safe and secure must be a top priority.
+With the ever-advancing of technology and methods of spreading information, having the appropriate safeguards in place to make sure electronically protected health information remains safe and secure must be a top priority.

 The Security Rule specifies three “safeguards” to ensure total compliance for covered entities.
 Below we give the HIPAA Security Rule’s definition and further explanation of each safeguard.

 Administrative safeguards are administrative actions, and policies and procedures, to manage the selection, development, implementation, and maintenance of security measures to protect electronic protected health information and to manage the conduct of the covered entity’s or business associate’s workforce in relation to the protection of that information.

 The HIPAA Security Rule’s Administrative Safeguards focus on your organization’s internal security measures, ensuring you create a durable security foundation to best protect your patients’ information.
 According to the rule, there are ten subsets of Administrative safeguards that covered entities need to be aware of:

 - Security Management Process (45 CFR 164.308(a)(1)(i))

 - Workforce Security (45 CFR 164.308(a)(3)(i))

 - Information Access Management (45 CFR 164.308(a)(4)(ii)(A))